DeepSportradar/ball-3d-localization-challenge/README.md

 3. Uses the remaining images for the **training-set**.

 The **testing-set** should be used to evaluate your method, both on the public EvalAI leaderboard that provides the temporary ranking, and when communicating about your method.

-The **challenge-set** doesn’t contain any image from the three sets defined above.
-You are free to use them all to build the model that
+The **challenge-set** will be shared later, without the labels, and will be used for the official ranking.
+You are free to use the three sets defined above to build the final model on which your method will be evaluated.

 ### Running the baseline

+With the dataset ready, you are ready to train the baseline.
+The `deepsport` repository uses
 ```bash
 python -m experimentator configs/ballsize.py --epochs 101 --kwargs "eval_epochs=range(0,101,20)"
 ```